LeelaChessZero/lc0/CONTRIBUTING.md

 Remember: You are responsible for the quality and correctness of all code you submit, regardless of how it was generated.

-Thank you for helping make LCZero better!
+Thank you for helping make Leela Chess Zero better!